beliumgl/Voxel/README.md

 Some information in this repository is outdated, so the application's functionality may break.

 UPD: New API key was found (91oqTae3OFnVmHllC195eiEo7pYsUgj3rcsaAiFkHmDpsmQAgacSVPhelNw1)

+You can change old API key to new by changing `def_params` variable